Procedures for the Faculty Grievance Committee

 VI.
 Procedures for Hearings

-Impartiality is essential on the part of the members of the Subcommittee.
+Impartiality is essential on the part of the members of the subcommittee.
 While parties may be present at meetings, the grievance procedure is primarily intended to facilitate resolution of the grievance.
-Thus the Subcommittee usually hears one witness at a time with no other witness present except a party to the grievance who chooses to be present.
-A party to the grievance will be offered an opportunity to be heard by the Subcommittee.
-A party may be accompanied by a person of his or her choice, if reasonable notice is given to the Subcommittee Chair.
-Other persons with relevant information may be called to appear before the Subcommittee Chair, and any person directly involved in the grievance and any member of the Subcommittee may suggest other persons who should appear.
-The Subcommittee Chair is responsible for deciding who will be asked to appear and for scheduling hearings, which may involved multiple sessions.
-The Subcommittee Chair determines the conduct of all investigations, discussion, mediations, and hearings unless these procedures specify how they must be conducted.
+Thus, the subcommittee usually hears one witness at a time with no other witness present except a party to the grievance who chooses to be present.
+A party to the grievance will be offered an opportunity to be heard by the subcommittee.
+A party may be accompanied by a person of his or her choice, if reasonable notice is given to the subcommittee chair.
+Other persons with relevant information may be called to appear before the subcommittee chair, and any person directly involved in the grievance and any member of the subcommittee may suggest other persons who should appear.
+The subcommittee chair is responsible for deciding who will be asked to appear and for scheduling hearings, which may involve multiple sessions.
+The subcommittee chair determines the conduct of all investigations, discussion, mediations, and hearings unless these procedures specify how they must be conducted.

 Access to the personnel files in connection with a grievance is in accordance with pertinent University policy.
 Requests for access by the Committee or any party should be made to the Office of the Assistant to the Chancellor.